FIWARE/tutorials.Identity-Management/README.md

 ---

-# Adminstrating Organizations
+# Grouping User Accounts under Organizations

 For any identity management system of a reasonable size, it is useful to be able to assign roles to groups of users, rather than setting them up individually.
 Since user administration is a time consuming business, it is also necessary to be able to delegate the responsibility of managing these group of users down to other accounts with a lower level of access.

 Consider our supermarket chain for example, there could be a group of users (Managers) who can change the prices of products within the store, and another group of users (Store Detectives) who can lock and unlock door after closing time.
 Rather than give access to each individual account, it would be easier to assign the rights to an organization and then add users to the groups.

-Furthermore, Alice, the **Keyrock** super-admin does not need to explicitly add the users to each organization herself  - she could delegate that right to an admin within each organization.
-For example Bob the regional manager would be given the admin rights to add and remove users to the Managers organization and  Charlie the Head of Security could be given the right to administer the Store Detectives organization.
+Furthermore, Alice, the **Keyrock** admininstrator does not need to explicitly add additional user accounts to each organization herself  - she could delegate that right to an owner within each organization.
+For example Bob the Regional Manager would be made the owner of the *management* organization and could add and remove addition manager accounts (such as `manager1` and `manager2`) to that organization whereas Charlie the Head of Security could be handed an ownership  role in the *security* organization and add additional store detectives to that organization.

+Note that Bob does not have the rights to alter the membership list of the *security* organization and Charlie does not have the rights to alter the membership list of the *management* organization.
-Note that neither Bob nor Charlie would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.
+Furthermore neither Bob nor Charlie would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.

+Creating an application and setting-up the permissions is not coveredhere as it is the subject of the next tutorial.

 ## Organization CRUD Actions